 Find products best meet your needs.
 No more worries about the authenticity of suppliers.Find Suppliers

-Many chucks have jaws that are designed to be symmetrical patterns like the points of a star.
-The jaws are tightened up to hold a workpiece or object.
-The jaws are often tightened or loosened with the assistance of a chuck key, which is a tool that looks like a wrench made for the purpose.
+Many chuck tools have jaws that are symmetrically designed like the points of a star.
+The jaws are tightened up to hold a workpiece or object, or loosened with the assistance of a chuck key, which is a tool that looks like a wrench made for the purpose.

-Different types of chucks can have distinct numbers of jaws.
-But whatever the number of jaws, chucks all work on similar principles.
+Different types of chuck tools can have different numbers of jaws.
+But however many jaws there are chuck tools all work on similar principles.
 To start, the body of the chuck is to position and guide the movement of the jaws as they come together or are separated.
-The sleeve, or also known as the shell, rotates around the body of the chuck.
+The sleeve or e shell rotates around the body of the chuck.
 As the sleeve is turned, the ring nut is turned as well.
 The teeth of the ring nut interlock with the teeth on the jaws; as the ring nut turns, the jaws move forward or backward to become together or apart, guided by the body of the chuck.
 If the shell is rotated clockwise, then the jaws come together clamping the drill bit in place; if rotated counter-clockwise, the drill bit will be released moving the jaws apart.

-Some chucks need to use a key to turn the sleeve which is called the keyed chucks.
+Some chuck tools need to use a key to turn the sleeve and are therefore called keyed chucks.
 Nevertheless, most hand drills and braces utilize a chuck without keys, where the sleeve or shell is tightened by hand.
 The advantage of using a keyed chuck on your hand drill is that the key allows you to apply more torque to the chuck, which holds the jaws tight enough to ensure a secure grip on the drill bit; this reduces the likeliness of it slipping in the chuck.
 Lastly, capacity and size are the general parameters that you will see in the product specification.
 The capacity and size of a chuck indicate the maximum size of drill bit that the chuck can hold.

-In this section, the most commonly used chucks are introduced: three-jaw universal chuck, independent chuck, and the collet chuck.
+In this section, the most commonly used chuck tools are introduced: three-jaw universal chuck, independent chuck, magnetic chuck, and collet chuck.

 A three-jaw universal chuck is used to hold irregularly shaped workpieces like round and hexagonal objects.
 It clamps the work rapidly and within a few hundredths of millimeters or thousandths of an inch of accuracy.
 This is because the three jaws move at the same time when adjusted by the chuck wrench.
 The simultaneous motion is attributed to a scroll plate into which all the jaws fit.
 Three-jaw chucks are designed in various sizes.
-They are normally provided with two sets of jaws: one for inside chucking and the other for outside chucking.
+They normally come with two sets of jaws: one for inside and one for outside chucking.

-The collet chucks are the most accurate type of chuck and are used for highly precise operation and small tools.
+Collet chucks are the most accurate type and are used for highly precise operations and small tools.
 The spring collects in the chuck are available to hold round, square, or hexagonal objects.
-An adaptor is placed into the taper of the headstock spindle, and a hollow drawbar with an internal thread is installed in the opposite end of the headstock spindle.
-As the handwheel and drawbar are revolved, the collects are drawn into the tapered adaptor, causing the collects to tighten on the work objects.
+An adapter is placed into the taper of the headstock spindle, and a hollow drawbar with an internal thread is installed in the opposite end of the headstock spindle.
+As the handwheel and drawbar are revolved, the collects are drawn into the tapered adapter, causing the collets to tighten on the work objects.